Photo courtesy of Berkeley Castle

 “This is the lady who paints, if memory serves.
 She is married to a fellow who is something in the city?”

 “Thomas is a leather merchant, yes.
-Catherine is uncommon talented.
+Maria is uncommon talented.
 Her brother is William Hamilton of the Royal Academy, so perhaps that is not very surprising.”

 “Women have taken up the paintbrush now, have they, West?
 Not content with penning improving novels and following the drum...
 Whatever next?
 We shall have them doing more than whispering in the ear of our politicians.”
 A repellent image of Susan twined like columbine around John Wilmot’s neck accosted the Earl’s mind.